nibzard/autocoder/README.md

 5. Continue until all tasks are complete

 Perfect for autonomous development sessions where you want Claude to systematically work through a project roadmap.

-## Installation Note

-The `--with claude-code-sdk` flag is required because uvx doesn't automatically install dependencies from pyproject.toml for security reasons.
-This ensures the Claude Code SDK is available in the execution environment.